 For your records, you may access your annual billing history from your Reports > Transaction History.

-This article does not address all the tax issues for freelancers and it cannot and should not be relied upon as legal advice.
+This article does not address all the tax issues related to freelancers and it cannot and should not be relied upon as legal or tax advice.
 Readers are strongly encouraged to seek tax advice based on their particular circumstances from an independent tax advisor.